The Best Kinds of Exercise for a Healthy Brain

 Exercise involves engaging in physical activity and increasing your heart rate beyond resting levels.
 Exercise can be broadly split into three categories: low intensity, moderate intensity, and high intensity.

-Low-intensity exercise might include a casual walk, a beginners’ yoga class, tai chi, biking on a flat surface, or using an elliptical at a leisurely pace.
+This type of exercise might include a casual walk, a beginners’ yoga class, tai chi, biking on a flat surface, or using an elliptical at a leisurely pace.

-Moderate-intensity exercise is what most people would think of as a good workout.
+This is what most people would think of as a good workout.
 Many of the low-intensity exercises listed above can easily become moderate-intensity exercises simply by upping your pace.
 For example, walking or biking uphill or taking a more advanced yoga class.
 Moderate-intensity exercise can also include things like weight training, jogging, or swimming laps.

-High-intensity exercise entails giving an activity your full effort for a shorter amount of time.
+This exercise entails giving an activity your full effort for a shorter amount of time.
 For example, running sprints, lifting heavy weights, or sprints in a pool.
 With high-intensity exercise, you typically can’t say more than a few words without having to pause to breathe.

 What happens inside the brain when you exercise?